 In cleaning silk garments, it is important to follow manufacturer’s instructions.
 Most silk garments will need to be dry-cleaned to protect the delicate fabrics.
 This typically includes the more structured silk garments and those with very delicate weaves.

 However, many silk garments can be hand-washed as long as you do so carefully.
 Always use a gentle hand-wash detergent or even a mild (baby formula) shampoo and lukewarm water.
 To remove the excess water after rinsing, roll the garment in a towel and press gently to blot away the extra moisture.
 Then you can iron the fabric dry using a low-heat setting on your iron.
 Whenever possible test a swatch or unobtrusive corner of the garment before placing the iron in a visible location on the garment.

 Remember that moths will attack and eat silk the same as they do for wool so you must always protect your silk garments when you plan to store them for periods of time.
 Use cedar blocks to repel moths and other insects during storage.
-Do not store silk clothing in plastic, as the plastic can trap moisture and lead to yellowing and mildew in the natural fibers.
-Furthermore, store silks away from light, especially direct sunlight, to prevent fading of colors and breakdown of the fibers.
+Do not store silk clothing in plastic, as the plastic can trap moisture and lead to yellowing and mildew in the natural fibres.
+Furthermore, store silks away from light, especially direct sunlight, to prevent fading of colours and breakdown of the fibres.
 The best choice for storing silk in inside a cotton pillowcase with a couple of cedar blocks in a dark closet.
 Be sure the garments have been cleaned before storing to prevent the damage caused by body soils left on the garments over a long storage period.